Constantine Dobrowolski: Defection and Nazi collaboration

 By 1941, Dobrowolski had become a captain in the artillery.
 When Germany invaded the Soviet Union in June 1941, his unit was sent to the Eastern Front in Ukraine, where he was reported as missing in action in August 1941.
 Following his surrender to German forces, he became a Nazi collaborator, known as Agent 30 to the Wehrmacht.
 His activities as a collaborator over the next two years are recorded in a file running to hundreds of pages in the German Federal Military Archive in Freiburg im Breisgau.
+Documents include letters which he signed with "Heil Hitler" and claimed to have taken part in the extermination of Jews.
 Having returned to his home district of Sosnytsia, he organised a 300-strong Ukrainian police unit which assisted in rounding up and killing Jews and Ukrainian partisans.
 He rose to become a local intelligence chief for the Nazis in Chernigov, having first collaborated with the Hiwi, before joining the Wehrmacht's secret military police Geheime Feldpolizei in July 1942.
 He was dubbed "the "Butcher" (Note: Igor Petrov queries this, and says that words used by partisans to describe Dobrolowski are best translated as "executioner", "cannibal", and "bloodsucker".) by partisans, and there are accounts of him sharing in loot taken from Holocaust victims and condoning the rape of women prisoners.
 The Soviets offered a 50,000-ruble bounty—£200,000 today—on Dobrowolski, calling him "the worst enemy of the Ukrainian people."
 The last entry in the file is in August 1943, as the Soviet army advanced on the region.